Gone with the Wind (novel): The Lost Cause

+Southerners were portrayed as noble, heroic figures, living in a doomed romantic society that rejected the realistic advice offered by the Rhett Butler character and never understood the risk that they were taking in going to war.

+Differences with the film

 Some readers of the novel have seen the film first and read the novel afterward.
 One difference between the film and the novel is the staircase scene, in which Rhett carries Scarlett up the stairs.
 In the film, Scarlett weakly struggles and does not scream as Rhett starts up the stairs.
 In the novel, "he hurt her and she cried out, muffled, frightened."

 Earlier in the novel, in an intended rape at Shantytown (Chapter 44), Scarlett is attacked by a black man who rips open her dress while a white man grabs hold of the horse's bridle.
 She is rescued by another black man, Big Sam.
-In the film, she is attacked by a white man, while a black man grabs the horse's bridle.
+In the film, she is attacked by a white man while a black man grabs the horse's bridle.

+Place in American literature

-The Library of Congress began a multiyear "Celebration of the Book" in July 2012 with an exhibition on Books That Shaped America, and an initial list of 88 books by American authors that have influenced American lives.
+The Library of Congress began a multiyear "Celebration of the Book" in July 2012 with an exhibition on Books That Shaped America and an initial list of 88 books by American authors that have influenced American lives.
 Gone with the Wind was included in the Library's list.
 Librarian of Congress, James H. Billington said:

 This list is a starting point.
 It is not a register of the 'best' American books – although many of them fit that description.
 Rather, the list is intended to spark a national conversation on books written by Americans that have influenced our lives, whether they appear on this initial list or not.

 Among books on the list considered to be the Great American Novel were Moby-Dick, Adventures of Huckleberry Finn, The Great Gatsby, The Grapes of Wrath, The Catcher in the Rye, Invisible Man, and To Kill a Mockingbird.